peterwroot/macos-profile-picture-extractor/README.md

 ## Usage

-Clone the repo (or just download the script file) and run it on the command line as the user you wish to extract the profile picture for.
+Clone the repo and run macos-profile-picture-extractor.sh on the command line.

 The image will be saved as a .JPG file in the working directory, with a random file name, so you can run the script repeatedly after making changes to your macOS profile picture - such as changing the background colour like in the banner above.